42ccode/ComputerRoomManageMentSystem/README.md

 txt is written to student.txt teacher.txt admin.
 TXT in the initial format :1 admin 123 Write the size of the computer room in Computerroom.txt 1 20
+Line feed required (but not blank line)
 2 50
+Line feed required (but not blank line)
 3 100
-ok~ play it
+Line feed required (but not blank line) ok~ play it

 Ace Pilot University Reservation System